Donald J. Pease Federal Building

 Constructed as a post office in 1938, the Donald J. Pease Federal Building now houses the U.S. Court of Appeals.
 The red brick building is located at the northeast corner of Liberty and North Elmwood streets.

-The latest (2011) GSA Tenant Satisfaction Survey resulted in a 100% more than satisfied rating (four or five on a five-point scale) for the building and GSA services.
+The latest (2014) GSA Tenant Satisfaction Survey resulted in an 80% more than satisfied rating (four or five on a five-point scale) for the building and GSA services.

 Property Manager: Karen Weaver